This healthy Greek Quinoa Salad is an easy-to-make, protein-packed, crowd-pleasing recipe filled with Mediterranean flavors.

 - While the quinoa is cooling, prepare the dressing by placing the red wine vinegar, olive oil, oregano, garlic, capers, salt, and pepper into a blender or food processor and blending until the capers are broken down and well combined.

-- Once quinoa is cooled slightly (about 10 minutes), pour half the dressing over the cooked quinoa.
+- Once the quinoa is cooled slightly (about 10 minutes), pour half the dressing over the cooked quinoa and allow it to cool to room temperature.

 - Once the quinoa has reached room temperature, pour the remaining salad dressing over the quinoa.
-Add in the cucumbers, feta, if using, olives, artichoke hearts, tomatoes, and parsley.
+Add in the cucumbers, feta, olives, artichoke hearts, tomatoes, roasted peppers, and parsley.
 Toss together until everything is well distributed.

 - Cover and refrigerate for 30 minutes, allowing the flavors to come together.